 Q. Where did you get the music for the station?

-A. The music has been purchased from suppliers.
+A. The music has been purchased or granted use from suppliers.
 In time we plan to expand our collection of quality royalty free music.

 Q. Can I download the stream?

 A. No, the stream is not currently downloadable.
 We are hoping that with improvements to the radio player, this might become possible.